Social Work (Qualifying)

 - course structure

-- faculty staff associated with the teaching and administration of the course.
+- school staff associated with the teaching and administration of the course.

 Further detailed information about course structure is available online via the Arts and Social Sciences Undergraduate and Graduate Entry Handbook.

-Detailed information about the field-education component of undergraduate and graduate-entry degrees in social work is available from the Social Work Field Education section of the faculty's website.
+Detailed information about the field-education component of undergraduate and graduate-entry degrees in social work is available from the Social Work Field Education section of the school's website.
 The information below relates specifically to the field-education component of the MSW(Q).
 To qualify with the Australian Association of Social Workers (AASW) as an accredited training program, education providers must include 140 seven-hour days of supervised field education in their curricula.
 In the MSW(Q), Practice Learning 1 (SCWK5004) provides 60 days of field education and Practice Learning 2A (SCWK5005) and 2B (SCWK5006) provide a total of 80 days.

 Practice Learning 1 (SCWK5004)